wigging/biocomp/README.md

 ## Local installation

 To install BioComp on your local machine, download or clone this repository then create and activate a Python virtual environment.
-Install the dependencies using `pip` then run the Flask web app using `flask run`.
+Install the dependencies using `pip` then run the Streamlit web app using `streamlit run`.
 See the terminal commands below.

 ```bash
 # Create and activate the Python virtual environment